-Figure 12.
+Figure 8.
 Map showing the remaining small development sites in the Town Centre.

-8.2 Policy NP2: Tickford Fields Estate Site Specific Policies
+8.3 Policy NP2: Tickford Fields Development Site Specific Policies

-Objectives of this Policy: Provision of new housing to meet Core Strategy targets, together with the necessary infrastructure, housing sited in the most suitable location and developed in a sustainable manner, mix of housing, affordable housing, housing to meet resident's needs, provision of doctor's surgeries, adequate provision of school places, improving movement into and around the town, promoting cycling, walking and ease of access for the disabled, encouraging development that strengthens sport, recreation, play and culture, and ensuring development enhances the town and maintains the heritage aspects of the town.
+8.3.1 Objectives of this Policy: Provision of new housing to meet Core Strategy targets, together with the necessary infrastructure, housing sited in the most suitable location and developed in a sustainable manner, mix of housing, affordable housing, housing to meet resident's needs, provision of medical facilities, adequate provision of school places, improving movement into and around the town, promoting cycling, walking and ease of access for the disabled, encouraging development that strengthens sport, recreation, play and culture, and ensuring development enhances the town and maintains the heritage aspects of the town.

-Policy NP2: Tickford Fields Estate Site Specific Policy
+Policy NP2: Tickford Fields Development Site Specific Policy

-The sites of North Crawley Road Industrial Estate, Tickford Fields Farm Strategic Reserve Site and Tickford Fields Farm East shall be jointly developed for a residential led extension to the town, with a capacity of around 1280 homes.
+The sites of North Crawley Road Industrial Estate, Tickford Fields Farm Strategic Reserve Site and Tickford Fields Farm East shall be developed for a residential led extension to the town, with a capacity of around 1280 homes.
 The following apply: